anikatahsin14/TracknSupply-IAL-/README.md

 # TracknSupply - Inventory and Supplier Management System

-**TracknSupply** is a web-based inventory management system developed for a company that produces products using internal parts and parts bought from suppliers.
+**TracknSupply** is a web-based inventory management system developed that produces products using internal parts and parts bought from suppliers.
 The application allows users to track parts in stock, monitor manufacturing costs, and manage supplier information (including supplier names, addresses, and prices for purchased parts).

 The system has multiple user levels with different access privileges, ensuring that sensitive data is protected and only authorized users can perform certain actions.
 This system tracks the company's internal and purchased parts, providing an efficient interface for managing all parts of part procurement and inventory.